spacejake/android-age-estimator/README.md

  This fun android app can estimate the ages of people using face detection and tensorflow.

  ## Introduction ##
 This app uses multi face detection accomplished by using a pre-trianed LBP cascade classifier and OpenCV.
 The detected faces are extracted using the bounding box and feed into a pre-trained Inceptionv3 model.
-The Inception model's output is interpreted to get the best guessed age range class for each face and the results are displaied on screen.
+The Inception model's output is interpreted to get the best guessed age range for each face and the results are displayed on screen.

 The pre-trained classifier and Inception models are included in this repository.